xizhen-cai/sample_project/docs/index.md

 ---
-title: "Titanic Survival Analysis" # Title of the page
+title: "" # Title of the page
-layout: default   # This tells Jekyll to use the default layout (from the theme)
+layout: home  # This tells Jekyll to use the default layout (from the theme)
 ---
+# Titanic Survival Analysis

 ## Project Overview